An assortment of interesting stop off points along our walks.

 Click to zoom …

-You’ll be rewarded with glorious views on this walk to a lesser visited areas of the park.
-You may also be able to see Lyme’s Red Deer, who often spend their time in the east of the park.
+You’ll be rewarded with glorious views on this walk to lesser-visited areas of the park, including the Lantern Tower.
+You may also be able to see Lyme’s red deer, who often spend their time in the east of the park.

-The house has been altered by succeeding generations of the Legh family who owned Lyme for 600 years before giving it to the National Trust in 1946.
-The statue of Minerva with her shield and spear over the central gateway was set up at the end of the eighteenth century.
-Tradition has it that the top third of the lantern used to be on the roof of the house where Minerva’s statue now stands.
+The house has been altered by succeeding generations of the Legh family, who owned Lyme for 600 years before giving it to the National Trust in 1946.
+The statue of Minerva with her shield and spear over the central gateway was set up at the end of the 18th century.
+Tradition has it that the top third of the lantern used to be on the roof of the house, where Minerva’s statue now stands.

 Take a few minutes to admire the view.
 To your right there is the plateau of Kinder Scout the highest point in the Peak District.
 To the left of Kinder the hills of Derbyshire merge into Yorkshire.